mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

 - [Rhino3dm](https://www.nuget.org/packages/Rhino3dm) -  The Dotnet wrapper for [OpenNurbs](https://developer.rhino3d.com/guides/opennurbs/) which contains the functions to read and write Rhino Geometry Objects.
 As it is available as a NuGet package, you can download directly using the NuGet Package Manager.
 - [NewtonSoft.JSON](https://www.nuget.org/packages/Newtonsoft.Json/) - The very popular JSON library.
 This package is called directly by RhinoCompute.cs as the information is defined in JSON format embedded in the body of a REST POST.
 As rhino3dm, it is also available as a NuGet Package.
 - [RhinoCompute.cs](https://github.com/mcneel/compute.rhino3d/blob/8.x/src/compute.geometry/RhinoCompute.cs) - This is a work in progress package which is meant to add classes available in RhinoCommon, but not available through Rhino3dm.
-RhinoCompute makes calls into RhinoCompute for these functions.
+RhinoCompute makes calls into Rhino for these functions.

 Here are step by step instructions to setting up a basic project to use Rhino.Compute: